lolamindi/recs/README.md

 This project includes unit testing in PHPUnit to ensure the reliability and functionality of the BooksController class, which interacts with the booksModel class.
 The tests focus on checking that various functions exist and work correctly.
 All tests passed.
 Here is an overview of the tests and their purposes:

 #### Method Existence Tests:
-- *testThatThereIsAGetBooksFunction()* ---> Verifies that the getBooks method exists in the BooksController class
+The following tests check for the existence of necessary functions to retrieve all the books from the database, as well as search, add, edit, and delete functions:

+- *testThatThereIsAGetBooksFunction()*

-- *testThatThereIsASearchBooksFunction()* ---> Ensures the searchBooks method is present
+- *testThatThereIsASearchBooksFunction()*

-- *testThatThereIsADeleteBookFunction()* ---> Checks for the existence of the deleteBook method
+- *testThatThereIsADeleteBookFunction()*

-- *testThatThereIsAnAddBookFunction()* ---> Confirms the presence of the addBook method
+- *testThatThereIsAnAddBookFunction()*

-- *testThatThereIsAnEditBookFunction()* ---> Validates the existence of the editBook method
+- *testThatThereIsAnEditBookFunction()*

 #### Functionality Tests:
+The following tests use mocking to isolate the specific functionality being tested and confirm that the methods are called with the expected parameters and produce the correct results:

 - *testSearchBooksFunctionality()*
   - Mocks the searchBooks method of booksModel to check that it returns the correct results for a given keyword